Parliament Building (Quebec): restaurant

-The restaurant was initially open only to members of parliament, but it opened to the general public in 1968 until 2020, when the facility closed for renovation works.
-It notably hosted election campaign debates for the 2007 and 2008 provincial elections.
+The restaurant was initially open only to members of parliament, but it opened to the general public in 1968.
+In 2020, the facility closed for renovation.
+It notably hosted election campaign debates for the 2007 and 2008 Quebec general elections.

 2016-2019 extension

 In October 2014, a shooting at Parliament Hill occurred in Ottawa, which raised concerns about the security of the Parliament Building in Quebec.
 Accordingly, in November 2015, Jacques Chagnon, president of the National Assembly, unveiled a $60.5 million project that envisaged the construction of an underground entrance with enhanced security features, as well as a new conference room and space for parliamentary committees.
 After three years of work, the new entrance was inaugurated in May 2019 and opened to the public on June 1 that year.